-Oh man, are you in trouble.
+Oh man, are you in trouble?
 Your car or truck is leaking oil, and that can be a really bad sign.
 Left unchecked, it can destroy the vehicle’s engine, cost you thousands of dollars and leave you without transportation.
-Even in the best case scenario, you’re pouring new oil—and money—down the crank case periodically, and either drizzling oil on the road and in your driveway or blowing it out your exhaust pipe.
-Either way, you’re not being very kind to the environment.
+Even in the best case scenario, you’re pouring new oil—and money—down the crank case periodically, and either drizzling oil on the road, leaving spots in your driveway or blowing it out your exhaust pipe.
+Regardless, you’re not being very kind to the environment.

 Bottom line: You need to do something about the oil leak in your car or truck.

 Stopping an oil leak ranges from simple to complicated and from a couple of bucks to $1,000.
 Before repairing the leak it is important to understand motor oil’s critical purpose in the engine and the various sources of an oil leak.

 Oil is a lubricant, specifically formulated to withstand a temperature range from below zero to above 200 degrees Fahrenheit while cycling through a vehicle’s engine.
 Motor oil is fed into the engine’s mechanical parts to protect metal parts that move constantly, like pistons that pump up and down rapidly inside metal cylinders.
 Oil forms a barrier between the metal piston and the metal cylinder to prevent wear, ensure smooth motion and keep metal from burning up.

 As it circulates around the combustion chamber towards the oil filter for its regular cleaning, oil offers a helping hand to the antifreeze-water combination working hard to cool the parts of the engine that are literally on fire.
 Oil circulates many thousands of times during its 3,000 miles or more of life inside the vehicle.